 Effective upon the closing of the tri-party merger among Colony Capital, Inc., NorthStar Asset Management Group Inc. and NorthStar Realty Finance Corp. (the "Merger") in January 2017, we assumed, among others, the employment agreements entered into by each of Messrs.
 Barrack, Tangen, Traenkle and Sanders with their former employer (as had been previously approved by independent members of the board of directors of such former employer) to continue in their respective capacities on behalf of our Company.
-In January 2019, the Company also entered into an employment agreement with Mr. Hedstrom, on terms substantially consistent with our other named executive officers (other than our Executive Chairman and Chief Executive Officer) and as described below in "-Employment Agreements-Employment Agreements with Other Named Executive Officers."
+In January 2019, the Company also entered into an employment agreement with Mr. Hedstrom, on terms substantially consistent with our other named executive officers (other than our Executive Chairman and Chief Executive Officers."
 Each employment agreement provides for minimum annual base salaries for the respective named executive officer, which the Compensation Committee may determine to increase at its discretion.